Richard Corcoran: 2006–2010

 In 2006, Corcoran worked for candidate Marco Rubio, where he was involved in writing and promoting Rubio's political tract 100 Innovative Ideas for Florida's Future.
 After that year's election, he became chief of staff to the new House Speaker.
-Corcoran resigned to prepare for a 2007 state senate election bid for the seat being vacated by Argenziano's appointment to the Public Service Commission, but Corcoran dropped out of the race prior to the general election, which would be won by Charles S. Dean Sr.
+Corcoran resigned to prepare for a 2007 state senate election bid for the seat being vacated by Argenziano's appointment to the Public Service Commission, but Corcoran dropped out of the race prior to the general election, which would be won by Charles Dean.

 When he was chief aide to Marco Rubio, Corcoran's spending of Republican Party of Florida funds drew scrutiny.
 His spending on flights, hotels, and restaurants from party funds in 2015 and 2016 also drew critics.
 Corcoran rejected suggestions that the spending (such as an $8,000 meal at The French Laundry in Napa Valley) was excessive.

 Corcoran also was hired by future governor Rick Scott to do legal work for Solantic.